TEAMBCS/bluewhale-osint-tool/README.md

 ## Overview

-BLUE WHALE OSINT TOOL (MAX) is a comprehensive, all-in-one OSINT (Open Source Intelligence) toolkit designed for cybersecurity researchers, ethical hackers, and investigators.
+BLUE WHALE OSINT TOOL is a comprehensive, all-in-one OSINT (Open Source Intelligence) toolkit designed for cybersecurity researchers, ethical hackers, and investigators.
 This powerful Python-based CLI tool provides a wide range of information-gathering modules — all without relying on expensive external APIs (except a free IP lookup).

 ---